top of page

 Am I required to wear a mask during my service?

-• Though transmission risk can never totally be zero, face masks have been clinically proven to significantly lower the likelihood of person to person spread of the SARS-2 Coronavirus.
-The extra fabric traps moisture particles from your breath that may contain traces of the virus.
-Though not required, it is strongly encouraged to consider having a mask on hand for your service.
+• Masking is not required for your service though you are encouraged to have one on hand if circumstances require it.
+Although transmission risk can never totally be zero, face masks have been clinically proven to significantly lower the likelihood of person to person spread of airborne contagions.
+The extra fabric traps moisture particles from your breath that may contain traces of viral particles.

 3.